JFryy/terraform-enterprise-api-python-client/README.md

 for variable in workspace.list_variables():
     print(variable)

-# Print all runs, there are methods for canceling, applying,
-# discarding and more in the returned run objects.
+# Apply latest unconfirmed plan in workspace.
+You can additionally print all attributes by print object at top level.
+# or use other runs methods i.e. cancel, discard and get plan output etc.
-for run in workspace.list_runs():
+for run in workspace.list_runs(page=1, page_size=20):
-    print(run)
+    if run.status == 'planned':
+        run.apply(comment='Running latest plan.')
 ```

 Please consult module contents, [examples](https://github.com/JFryy/terraform-enterprise-api-python-client/tree/master/examples)